Ali Abdullah Saleh: Assassination attempt and resignation

 On 3 June 2011, Saleh was injured in a bomb attack on his presidential compound.
-Multiple C-4 (explosive) charges were planted inside the mosque and one exploded when the president and major members of his government were praying.
-The explosion killed four bodyguards and injured the prime minister, deputy prime ministers, head of the Parliament, governor of Sanaa and many more.
-The man responsible for speaking at Saleh's public events was reported killed.
+Multiple C-4 explosive charges were planted inside the mosque and one exploded when the president and major members of his government were praying.
+The explosion killed four bodyguards and former prime minister, Abdul Aziz Abdul Ghani (who died later of his wounds), deputy prime ministers, the head of the parliament, the governor of Sanaa, and many more.
 Saleh suffered burns and shrapnel injuries, but survived, a result that was confirmed by an audio message he sent to state media in which he condemned the attack, but his voice clearly revealed that he was having difficulty in speaking.
 Government officials tried to downplay the attack by saying he was lightly wounded.
 The next day he was taken to a military hospital in Saudi Arabia for treatment.
-According to U.S. government officials, Saleh suffered a collapsed lung and burns on about 40 percent of his body.
+According to U.S. government officials, Saleh suffered a collapsed lung and burns on about 40 per cent of his body.
 A Saudi official said that Saleh had undergone two operations: one to remove the shrapnel and a neurosurgery on his neck.

-On 4 June 2011, Vice President Abdrabbuh Mansur Hadi was appointed as acting president, while Saleh remained the President of Yemen.
+On 4 June 2011, Vice President Abdrabbuh Mansur Hadi was appointed as acting president, while Saleh remained the president of Yemen.

 On 7 July 2011, Saleh appeared for his first live television appearance since his injury.
 He appeared badly burned and his arms were both bandaged.
 In his speech, he welcomed power-sharing but stressed it should be "within the framework of the constitution and in the framework of the law".
 On 19 September 2011, he was pictured without bandages, meeting King Abdullah.